 So although we’ll never know if she would have won a Nobel Prize had she lived beyond 37, we do know she was a brilliant, meticulous and hard-working scientist.
 She never expressed any frustration or bitterness about the way the double helix discovery played out; in fact, she later became good friends with Crick and his wife.

 I doubt Franklin would have ever imagined she would become known as the thwarted heroine of DNA, or that the unhappiest two years of her career would be the best remembered.
 I imagine she’d be delighted to know how many girls she inspired to become scientists.

 I do wonder how she’d react to knowing that not far from the River Thames, on the Waterloo Campus of King’s College London, stands the Franklin-Wilkins Building: her name entwined with that of the colleague she got along with worst.
 Would she have protested, or would she perhaps have been too engrossed in her work to care?

 Dr Jen Martin is an award-winning educator and science communicator: she founded, designed and teaches The University of Melbourne’s highly acclaimed science communication program.
 She has a popular weekly radio segment Weird Science on 3RRR Breakfasters, and has also been a co-host of 3RRR’s popular Sunday science show, Einstein-a-go-go for more than a decade.
 Jen writes Shots of science; Full of flavour on her blog Espresso Science and also contributes to CSIRO’s Double Helix magazine.
 In her past life, Jen spent many years as a field biologist researching the social lives of possums among other zoological questions.

-Photograph 51 plays at Southbank Theatre, The Sumner from 1 November to 14 December, 2019.
+Photograph 51 plays at Arts Centre Melbourne, Fairfax Studio from 1 November to 14 December, 2019.